- I’m a _______ major -- can I study abroad?

 9. I don’t speak another language but I don’t want to study in England.
 Are there programs for me?

 Absolutely!
-In addition to programs in English-speaking countries -- England, Ireland, Scotland, Wales, Australia, and New Zealand -- IWU has dozens of programs across the world that do not require knowledge of the host-country language before you arrive (though some will require that you study the language as part of your program).
+In addition to programs in English-speaking countries -- England, Ireland, Scotland, Wales, South Africa, India, Australia, and New Zealand -- IWU has dozens of programs across the world that do not require knowledge of the host-country language before you arrive (though some will require that you study the language as part of your program).
 A list of some of your options includes the following locations:

 Amsterdam -- Barcelona -- Belgium -- Belize -- Bonaire -- Brazil -- China -- Copenhagen -- Cyprus -- Czech Republic -- the EU -- Fiji -- Greece -- Japan -- Jordan -- Korea -- Madagascar -- Mali -- Milan -- Morocco -- Peru -- Samoa -- Senegal -- Tanzania -- Tibet -- Turkey -- Uruguay -- Vienna